Embracing Diversity: A Call to Spiritual Maturity

 Those tiny switches on the back of electronic devices.
 Flip it one way, and you get one function.
 Flip it the other way, and everything changes—brightness, color temperature, performance.
 It feels like a significant portion of our society has become dip-switch people.

 When one ideology dominates, we flip.
 When another voice becomes louder, we flip again.
+Our convictions adjust.
+Our moral temperature shifts.
+Our language changes.
+Not because truth changed—but because influence did.

 The Biblical Call to Maturity